grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 but it has distributed tracing implemented.
 You get out-of-the-box metrics from your tracing pipeline.

+{{% admonition type="note" %}}
+Metrics generation is disabled by default.
+Contact Grafana Support to enable metrics generation in your organization.
+{{% /admonition %}}

 Even if you already have metrics, span metrics can provide in-depth monitoring of your system.
 The generated metrics will show application level insight into your monitoring, as far as tracing gets propagated through your applications.